-Storage - For the fiscal year ending December 31, 2018 compared to the prior year period, we experienced revenue growth from the sale of both products and services in our data storage segment.
-The increase in product revenues is attributed to new reseller relationships focused on media and entertainment, which resellers have a high demand for tape technology.
-With the release of LTO8 (Linear Tape-Open) tape technology and the capacity of tape libraries increasing by approximately 50%, the Company has seen a shift in sales to entry level and mid-size libraries.
-Our product portfolio is targeted to this market.
-Our service revenue increased compared to the previous year, primarily due to the product development service revenue received from our partnership with Sony Imaging Products & Solutions Inc. for the development of an enterprise class optical disk archive ("ODA") library and an increase in our technical support revenue.
+Storage - For the fiscal year ending December 31, 2019 compared to the prior year period, we experienced revenue growth from the sale of both products and services in our data storage segment.
+The increase in product revenues is attributed to new vertical channel partnerships focused on media and entertainment, digital forensics, eDiscovery and video surveillance markets.
+With the release of the LTO8 (Linear Tape-Open) tape technology and the capacity of tape libraries increasing by 100%, the Company has seen a shift in sales to entry level and mid-size libraries.
+Our Q-Series product portfolio caters to the entry level and mid-size market requirements.
+Our service revenue increased compared to the previous year, primarily due to the product development service revenue received from our partnership with Sony Imaging Products & Solutions Inc. ("Sony") for the development of an enterprise class optical disk archive ("ODA") library offset with a decrease in our technical support revenue.
+In the quarter ended March 31, 2020, Qualstar provided a notice of termination to Sony and completed its remaining obligations under its contract with Sony.